nigelwhite/neat-starter/readmeNW.md

 Docs https://blog.surjithctly.in/neat-stack-create-a-static-website-with-netlify-cms-eleventy-alpinejs-and-tailwindcss

-Repo

-Run npm run start // does pre-processing AND live reload
+npm run start // does pre-processing AND live reload

 All html files are processed with Nunjacks